rttomlinson/mcmakler_backend/README.md

 Since this is only the backend, you will need to manually go to each endpoint.

+### Running tests

+All tests can be found in the spec directory.
+The testing framework using is Jasmine.
 Test are run on port 8082.
 To run the tests type `npm run test` to run the tests once and `npm run test:watch` to run the tests whenever changes are made

+### Fetching the last three days

 To fetch the last three days (including the current day), run `npm run fetch`;
 This can be run without the server up, but still requires mongoDB to be running.